learn-co-curriculum/dsc-deeper-neural-networks-lab/README.md

     455/455 [==============================] - 1s 3ms/step - loss: 0.0449 - acc: 0.9846 - val_loss: 0.0789 - val_acc: 0.9649

 Let's quickly plot our validation and accuracy curves and see if we notice anything.
-Note that when you call a keras model's `.fit()` method, it returns a keras callback containing information on the training process of the model.
+Note that when you call a Keras model's `.fit()` method, it returns a Keras callback containing information on the training process of the model.
 If you examine the callback's `.history` attribute, you'll find a dictionary containing both the training and validation loss, as well as any metrics we specified when compiling the model (in this case, just accuracy).

 In the cell below, let's quickly create a function for visualizing the loss and accuracy metrics.
 Since we'll want to do this anytime we train an MLP, its worth wrapping this code in a function so that we can easily reuse it.